TJURLLAB-EAI/MFE-ETP/README.md

 ## Getting Started

-### Prerequisites
+1. Build environment

    We recommend building a standalone Conda environment for the model you want to use.
 For example if you want to use BLIP-2:

   ```sh
   pip install -r requirement.txt